This is Fair View

 “Serving families since 1890 and prepared to serve multiple generations to come.”

 The Salem Turnpike entrance into Fair View Cemetery is closed.
 Please use the Melrose entrance (one block over, use 31st Street).
 We are sorry for the inconvenience but for safety reasons, we are cutting out the drive through traffic.

 Fair View is the most recognized cemetery in the area, for both its historic past and its rare dedication to preserving and enhancing the beautiful grounds for future generations.

 In 1890, when Roanoke was known as “Big Lick”, a small group of leading citizens developed Fair View, one of the first privately owned cemeteries for public use in Virginia.
-Almost 125 years later, Fair View is the final resting place for over 20,000 persons within the 73-acre burial park, with space available for 30,000 more interments.
+130 years later, Fair View is the final resting place for over 20,000 persons within the 73-acre burial park, with space available for 30,000 traditional or cremation interments.